GabrielaValente/GabrielaValente/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on BOSS
+- 🔭 I’m currently working
 - 🌱 I’m currently learning react.js
 - 🤔 I’m looking for help with
 - 💬 Ask me about poetry